NAME

 method read

-method takes a single positional argument for the prompt to be shown and returns a line of input from the user.
-It does not handle anything history related.
+The read method takes a single positional argument for the prompt to be shown and returns a line of input from the user.
+It does not handle anything history related, nor does it do any escape code analysis.

 method completions